 Vitamin B2 (Riboflavin)

 Riboflavin is involved in fatty acid oxidation and the formation of energy.
 Many assert that riboflavin may lessen the signs and symptoms of anxiety and that riboflavin at larger dosages may enhance immune system activity, which may alleviate stress.
-Since riboflavin has been related to a decrease in migraines, riboflavin might help treat your migraines if they are a sign of your anxiety.
+Since riboflavin has been related to decreased migraines, riboflavin might help treat your migraines if they are a sign of your anxiety.
 (17)

 Vitamin B3 (Niacin)